ESSAYS AND BLOGS ABOUT SCIENCE

 The historian Crane Brinton once remarked that the weakness of a society is measured by the size of the gap between its ideals and its reality.
 Both in the U.S. and in the so-called developing countries, we see attempts to impose political ideals upon the realities of economics and social norms.
 In these pages, we’ll define complex systems and then explore society and economics as nested complex systems.
 We’ll look at the weaknesses—called unintended consequences—that emerge when imposed ideals conflict with the internal operating rules of the complex system.
 If you prohibit liquor in a free market, you get organized crime.

-A new blog post will appear at weekly or biweekly intervals.
-You can subscribe to receive new posts automatically by email when they are made.
+Previously, I posted a new article every week, but to leave time for other writing I must reduce the offerings to twice each month.
+There are more than 70 posts on this page; most of them remain timely.
+You can subscribe to receive new posts automatically by email.
 If you’re new, I suggest you first read Blogs 1, 2, and 3 as an introduction to where other posts might go.
 Feel free to comment.
 I’ll try to respond.